j2zhao/tablevault/docs/api/builders.md

 **An `IndexBuilder` that yields a batch of `GritLM` embedding to a new row**

 **Why this custom code pattern matters:** each yielded row is immediately committed.
-If your job dies, rerunning the code simply skips what’s already in `self_df`.
+If your process dies, rerunning the code simply skips what’s already in `self_df`.

 === "Python Code"